Best 3 Days in Copenhagen Itinerary for First Time Travel

 Evening

-You should be done with your canal tour between 5 and 6pm, at which time you can head back to your hotel and freshen up before dinner, or simply keep wandering the city.
+Your canal tour should end in time so you can walk back to your hotel and freshen up before dinner (or simply keep wandering the city).
 More outdoor dining opportunities and live music are close by the Fredericksholms Kanal should you wish to explore this area.

 Day 2 Copenhagen Activities